rocket-icon

 After initial training, run pilot tests with small teams.
 Collect qualitative feedback from recruiters on false positives and false negatives.
 When you train an AI agent in a live environment, expect to iterate several times.

-Step 6: Integrate with workflows and systems
+Step 6: Integrate AI Agent with Workflows and Systems

 Integration is where the benefit appears.
 Connect your agent to the Applicant Tracking System so candidate actions are visible in the hiring pipeline.
 Use Recruiting CRM integration for outreach sequences.
 For scheduling, integrate with calendar systems to automate interview invites.
 Make sure the agent writes clear audit logs so recruiters can understand why a candidate was suggested.